timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part E-Merchant Seamen Licenses, Certificates, and Documents/CHAPTER 73-MERCHANT MARINERS' DOCUMENTS.md

 * (2) No more than one interim document may be issued to an individual under paragraph (1)(A) of this subsection.

 ### §7303.
 Possession and description of merchant mariners' documents
-* A merchant mariner's document shall be retained by the seaman to whom issued.
-The document shall contain the signature, notations of nationality, age, and physical description, the photograph, and the home address of the seaman.
-In addition, the document shall specify the rate or ratings in which the seaman is qualified to serve.
+* A merchant mariner's document shall be retained by the individual to whom issued.
+The document shall contain the signature, notations of nationality, age, and physical description, the photograph, and the home address of the individual.
+In addition, the document shall specify the rate or ratings in which the individual is qualified to serve.

 ### §7304.
 Citizenship notation on merchant mariners' documents
 * An individual applying for a merchant mariner's document shall provide satisfactory proof that the individual is a citizen of the United States before that notation is made on the document.